 SINGAPORE: Like many other young adults in the noughties, I got my driver’s licence while I was in university.

-Back in those days, it was assumed that many of us would eventually own a car when we started working full-time, so getting that license was practically a rite of passage.
+Back in those days, it was assumed that many of us would eventually own a car when we started working full-time, so getting that licence was practically a rite of passage.

 As it turned out, I never got around to buying a car.
 For starters, I have never been thrilled at the thought of having to spend such an exorbitant amount of money on a depreciating asset like a vehicle.

 Then, there were the day-to-day realities of driving that ultimately deterred me from taking the plunge.

 From having to deal with bad traffic and parking nightmares to an ever growing list of car-related expenses that included road tax, Electronic Road Pricing (ERP), insurance, maintenance and petrol, the hassle and cost of driving have always outweighed the benefits of car ownership for me.

 Instead, like many others in Singapore, I turned to the country’s ever improving public transport system as my main method of getting around, pleased that I was saving money and being eco-friendly at the same time.

 I am aware that for thousands of people, this isn't even about choice.
 With limited means, they simply have to rely on public transport to get to work, get their children to school and tuition or go out as a family.

 This is exactly why our well-oiled transport network is such a boon.

 Over the years, with the widespread adoption of technology and the Government’s push towards a car-lite system, I have never felt like I was compromising on my quality of life by not owning a car.